tejaskamtam/tejaskamtam/README.md

 Welcome to my GitHub!

-I'm an undergrad Computer Science student at UCLA with a particular interest in AI and Finance.
+Computer Science student at UCLA working on AI Safety and Quantitative Financial Analysis.

 ### 🔭 Projects